Armed Offenders Squad operation underway near Hornby, Christchurch, property

 Residents on the local Hornby Facebook page have posted about the large police presence on Gilberthorpes Rd.
 The road remains cordoned off between Taurima St and Roberts Rd.

-One resident posted she saw officers armed with guns on her way home.
+One resident posted that she saw officers armed with guns on her way home.

 A police car was also parked near the alleyway which connected Amuri St to Gliberthorpes Rd.